trujunzhang/App-1.4.26-2-fixed/docs/articles/new-expensify/workspace-and-domain-settings/Domain-Settings-Overview.md

 A domain member is a user associated with a specific domain (usually a company or another group) in Expensify and typically managed by a Domain Admin.
 This is also where you can enable Two-Factor authentication for your domain.

 ### Adding users to the domain
-When a Domain Admin adds a user to the domain, that will create a new Expensify account for that user, and they'll receive invitations to set up their account.
+When a Domain Admin adds a user to the domain, that will create a New Ieatta account for that user, and they'll receive invitations to set up their account.
 Users can also join a verified domain by creating their own account, as long as they have an email address associated with that domain (e.g. yourname@yourcompany.com).
 Once they have verified the account, all Domain Admins will be notified, and the employee will be added to the Default Group.
 **Important Note:** If someone who isn't a Domain Admin invites a user to a Workspace before they're invited to the domain, their account will be created, but in a closed state.
 A closed state means that the account cannot be used until it has been validated.
 Once the Domain Admin has invited the user, the user will receive a magic link to verify their account, sign in, and open the account completely.

 ### How to add users